open/close all folders

 - Psychopathic Manchild: Her powers were always hard on her, even as a child.
 Being locked in a vault and forced into a coma at eight-years-old, subjected to experiments and forced insemination and birth (twice), then seeing her children dragged away from her before she could so much as hold them in her hands, then left in the dark to drown in the vault - all these traumatic experiences left her emotionally stunted, knowing only a very limited set of primal urges.
 One is rage, causing her to lash out at what she perceives as a threat (which is almost everything).
 And, unfortunately for one Michael Becket, another is an aggressive urge to sexually reproduce, which sees her raping him in order to conceive another child.
 It's easy to read her as an abuse victim with apocalyptic psychic power, and the developers of FEAR 2 actually described her as such.Harlan Wade: She's a woman now, and she doesn't even realise it.

-- Reality Warper: She's a very powerful psychic.
+- Reality Warper: Comes apparently with being a very powerful psychic in this series.

 - Red Eyes, Take Warning: Child Alma's eyes are dull orange/red in the second game.